Tiger Stadium

 Outfield: Fescue Grass

 Tiger Stadium is home to the Fort Hays State University softball team.
 Groundbreaking for the stadium occurred in January of 1998 and was ready for action by February of 1999.
-The stadium’s official dedication came on April 15, 1999, at a home game versus Mesa State College.

 Both dugouts were built above ground with a six foot high protection fence in front.
 A large press box sits behind the stands which houses the public address announcer, scoreboard operator, official scorer, and working media.

 Park dimensions are 200 feet down the left and right field lines, 210 feet to the power alleys and 220 feet to center field.
-The chainlink outfield fence stands eight feet high.
+The outfield fence stands eight feet high.

-Upgrades to the park were made before the 2007 season with the installation of a new Oklahoma red clay infield surface.
+Upgrades to the park were made before the 2007 season with the installation of an Oklahoma red clay infield surface.
 The surface is excellent for the Kansas wind and has a high moisture content ratio, providing the ability to withstand spring storms, particularly in the absence of field tarp.
 Drought resistent fescue grass is the surface in the outfield and foul territory.

 Behind the center field portion of the fence sits three flagpoles which hold the American, State of Kansas and FHSU flags.
 The chainlink fence alongside foul territory contains billboards of Tiger supporters.

 The stadium also features two bullpens and two batting tunnels.
 They are located outside the playing area down the right and left field lines.
-Lights were installed during the summer of 2003 to aid in hosting tournaments and night contests.
+Lights were installed in the summer of 2003 to aid in hosting tournaments and night contests.
 The lights are positioned behind each dugout and to each side of right and left field.